Sercan Sararer: Club career

 Before joining the youth team of Greuther Fürth in 2000, he played at 1.
 FC Röthenbach.
 On 31 July 2011, he scored four goals in a DFB-Pokal game against amateur league team Eimsbütteler TV.

 After the end of his contract with Fürth on 1 July 2013, Sararer moved to VfB Stuttgart on a free transfer.
 On 1 February 2013, Sararer signed a contract until June 2017 with VfB Stuttgart.

 For the 2015–16 season he moved to Fortuna Düsseldorf.

 International career

-On 15 May 2012, he was called up to Turkey national team for the upcoming friendly matches.
-He debuted in Turkey national team at friendly match against Georgia and made an assist to Hamit Altıntop on 24 May 2012.
-Turkey won 3–1 the match.
-He also made assist to the first goal of Umut Bulut against Portugal at the friendly match on 2 June 2012.
+On 15 May 2012, Sararer was called up to the Turkey national team for the upcoming friendly matches.
+He debuted for the Turkey national team in a friendly match against Georgia and made an assist to Hamit Altıntop on 24 May 2012.
+Turkey won the match 3–1.
+He also made an assist for the first goal of Umut Bulut against Portugal at the friendly match on 2 June 2012.
 Turkey won the match 3–1.

 Personal life

-His father is Turkish and his mother is a Spanish Catalan.
+Sararer's father is Turkish, and his mother is a Spanish Catalan.
 He also holds a Spanish passport.